kramalmr/EBADAH/README.md

 ## 👨‍💻 Developer

-Made with Flutter by **Muhammad Akram**
+Made with Flutter by **Muhammad Akram Almair**

 ---

 ## 📄 License

-This project is solely for educational (final project 11th grade) and portfolio purposes.
+This project is for educational (final project of 11th grade) and portfolio purposes.